r-lib/vctrs/tests/testthat/_snaps/match.md

     Output
       <error/vctrs_error_matches_relationship_one_to_one>
       Error in `fn()`:
       !
-Each element of `foo` can match at most 1 observation from `bar`. x The element of `foo` at location 1 has multiple matches.
+Each value of `foo` can match at most 1 value from `bar`. x Location 1 of `foo` matches multiple values.
     Code
       (expect_error(vec_locate_matches(c(1L, 1L), 1L, relationship = "one_to_one",
       needles_arg = "foo", haystack_arg = "bar", error_call = call("fn"))))
     Output
       <error/vctrs_error_matches_relationship_one_to_one>
       Error in `fn()`:
       !
-Each element of `bar` can match at most 1 observation from `foo`. x The element of `bar` at location 1 has multiple matches.
+Each value of `bar` can match at most 1 value from `foo`. x Location 1 of `bar` matches multiple values.
     Code
       (expect_error(vec_locate_matches(c(1L, 1L), 1L, relationship = "one_to_many",
       needles_arg = "foo", haystack_arg = "bar", error_call = call("fn"))))
     Output
       <error/vctrs_error_matches_relationship_one_to_many>
       Error in `fn()`:
       !
-Each element of `bar` can match at most 1 observation from `foo`. x The element of `bar` at location 1 has multiple matches.
+Each value of `bar` can match at most 1 value from `foo`. x Location 1 of `bar` matches multiple values.
     Code
       (expect_error(vec_locate_matches(1L, c(1L, 1L), relationship = "many_to_one",
       needles_arg = "foo", haystack_arg = "bar", error_call = call("fn"))))
     Output
       <error/vctrs_error_matches_relationship_many_to_one>
       Error in `fn()`:
       !
-Each element of `foo` can match at most 1 observation from `bar`. x The element of `foo` at location 1 has multiple matches.
+Each value of `foo` can match at most 1 value from `bar`. x Location 1 of `foo` matches multiple values.

 # `relationship` warnings respect argument tags and error call